-The section of the services is a summary of this Section 5 combined with https://www.nyiso.com/publ
+The section of the services is a summary of this services.

 5.1 Overview of Auction Structure and Timing

 The NYISO will conduct regularly scheduled Installed Capacity auctions before and during Capability Periods.
 See the detailed ICAP Event Calendar that can be found by selecting the link provided (http://icap.nyiso.com/ucap/public/evt\calendar\display.do) for the upcoming Capability Period schedule of auctions.
 The schedule is structured to ensure adequate time between the date that auction results from monthly auctions are posted and the date that LSEs are required to demonstrate the amount of Unforced Capacity that they have procured prior to the ICAP Spot Market Auction.
 Auctions shall be conducted prior to the start of each Capability Period and each month during a Capability Period.